NickPapayiannakis/ruby_experiments/README.md

 Bubble Sort:  A simple bubble sort algorithm.
 Written in two versions: the first a simple bubble sorting method, the second a bubble sort which takes a block as an argument.

-My Enumerable: A personal reproduction of the Enumerable module containing may popular methods found in the original.
+My Enumerable: A personal reproduction of the Enumerable module containing many popular methods found in the original.